mmckechney/SqlBuildManager/docs/commandline.md

 - `Build` - Performs a standard, local execution via command line
 - `Threaded` - For updating multiple databases simultaneously.
 The threading is all run from the current machine
  - `Batch` - For massively parallel updating of databases simultaneously using Azure batch services
-- `Remote` - [_deprecated_ - use `Batch` instead] For massively parallel updating of databases simultaneously using remote execution servers deployed as Azure classic cloud services

 ##### Utility actions
 - `BatchPreStage` - Pre-stage Azure Batch VM nodes